-Hot lunch, including milk, is available through the state hot lunch program prepared by John Ireland School.
+Hot lunch, including milk, is available through the state hot lunch program prepared by John Ireland

+School.
 Volunteers pick up and serve the hot lunches daily.
 Students bringing cold lunch must daily provide their own beverage (no soda/pop) or may order and purchase milk through the hot lunch program.
 Cold lunches may be stored in the kitchen refrigerator for grades 1-8.
-[Please note that at the time the handbook was approved, we have not received information on how the free lunch and breakfast program will work.
-Once we have information, we will inform parents.]

 Microwave usage is available for students in grades 3-8 on a limited basis for lunches.
 All usage of the microwave will be supervised by a faculty or staff member.